sambatriste/netty-wiki-translation/Releasing-new-version.md

 Because we ship both Linux and Mac OS X artifacts, the release procedure is even more complicated.

 1. Perform a release from 64-bit [RHEL 6.5 or its derivatives] like you did for Netty 4.
 However, do not close the staging repository just yet.
-1. On your Mac OS X, run the following to deploy the release artifacts to the staging repository:
+1. On your Mac OS X and 64-bit Windows, whose build environment is set up as documented [[here|Forked-Tomcat-Native]], run the following commands to deploy the release artifacts to the staging repository:

     ```
     $ git checkout netty-tcnative-[version]